Furrows (film): Background

 The film dealt with issues virtually unseen in Francoist Spain, including rural migration into the cities, poverty, prostitution, unemployment, and class conflicts.
-Surcos is a view of the contradictions found in Francoist Spain.
+Furrows is a view of the contradictions found in Francoist Spain.
 The Catholic Church considered the film "deeply dangerous," yet political observers labeled the drama of "national interest."
 The film was not released until its controversial ending was removed.